danibaxx/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+  - To persist authentication information across all requests so there is no need to re-enter credentials

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  - Under the hood, bcrypt helps us to store passwords in a secure manner by hashing the password to slow down brute-force attacks, adds in salting both manually and automatically for harder decryption, accumulative hashing rounds by adding time to the security algorithum.

 - [ ] What does bcrypt do to slow down attackers?

+  - hashes the information multiple times to slow down attackers ability to get users passwords, also adds in salt (password junk) to the hashed password.

 - [ ] What are the three parts of the JSON Web Token?

+  - Header: contains the algorithm with the token type,
+	- Payload: includes permission information for the user or any other data we'd like to store in the token and
+	- Signature: create a string by encoding the header and payload together and then signing it with a secret.

 ## Minimum Viable Product